 The Clerk to the Council presented a written report showing the latest information on applications and recruitment for September 2018.
-She reported that Clearing had been positive and that intensive recruitment activity efforts were continuing to ensure that that applicants were converted to enrolments.
+She reported that Clearing had been positive and that recruitment activity was continuing to ensure that that applicants were converted to enrolments.
 The daily figures were distributed across the University and the ULT discussed them at its weekly meeting.
 The Recruitment Group had met earlier in the day to discuss the figures and the wider strategic issues.
 Steps were continuing to be taken to improve student retention.

 Reviewing the position, she noted that there had been a 7.1% decrease in applications from the previous year which reflected the situation across the sector, although some institutions had suffered much greater decreases.
 She gave an update on the figure for single and joint honours which had now reached 537 and it was hoped that this figure would rise to 600.
-There had been an increase in applications to the Foundation Year which this year had recruited through UCAS (rather than just being available at clearing) and had been more proactively publicised.
+There had been an increase in applications to the Foundation Year which this year had recruited through UCAS and had been more proactively publicised.
 It was hoped that enrolment to this would follow the pattern of the previous year and increase further over the next few weeks.
 The Committee observed, however, that Foundation Year students produced lower fee income and that they required additional support.
-It noted that the University was investigating the most appropriate fee level for the Foundation Year which would be implemented for the 2019/20 recruitment cycle because fees had already been advertised for the cycle in which the University was about to embark upon (2018/19)
+It noted that the University was investigating the most appropriate fee level for the Foundation Year.

 There were a further fifty possible ITE entrants once these applicants had completed their skills tests and had received DBS and health clearance.
 Due to changes in Government policy on the number of attempts at the skills tests, there had been insufficient slots available for students particularly in the West Midlands and this had led to delays in applicants being able to take the tests.

 The Committee welcomed the more optimistic picture than previously suggested, but noted that a clearer picture would be available in October.